AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

-### Enable {#enable}
+### [!UICONTROL Enable] {#enable}

-The **Enable** rule type lets you enable or disable a form object based on whether a condition is satisfied or not.
+The **[!UICONTROL Enable]** rule type lets you enable or disable a form object based on whether a condition is satisfied or not.
 The Enable rule type also triggers the Disable action in case the condition is not satisfied or returns `False`.

 A typical Enable rule is structured as follows: